-PROPOSAL 2- NON-BINDING ADVISORY VOTE TO APPROVE NAMED EXECUTIVE OFFICER COMPENSATION
+PROPOSAL 2-NON-BINDING ADVISORY VOTE TO APPROVE NAMED EXECUTIVE OFFICER COMPENSATION

-Ollie's seeks a non-binding advisory vote from its stockholders to approve the compensation of its NEOs as described in the Compensation Discussion and Analysis section beginning below.
+Ollie's seeks a non-binding advisory vote from its stockholders to approve the compensation of its Named Executive Officers (the "Named Executive Officers" or "NEOs") as described in the Compensation Discussion and Analysis section beginning below.
 This vote is commonly known as "Say-on-Pay," and the Compensation Committee of the Board has adopted a policy of providing for an annual Say-on-Pay vote.

 We encourage you to read the Compensation Discussion and Analysis and Compensation Table sections to learn more about our executive compensation programs and policies.
-The Board believes that its 2020 compensation decisions and our executive compensation programs align the interests of the stockholders and executives while emphasizing variable, at-risk compensation largely tied to company performance goals and balancing both long-and near-term objectives.
+The Board believes that its 2021 compensation decisions and our executive compensation programs align the interests of the stockholders and executives while emphasizing variable, at-risk compensation largely tied to company performance goals and balancing both long-and near-term objectives.

-This vote is not intended to address a specific item of compensation, but rather our overall compensation policies and procedures related to the NEOs.
-While this "Say-on-Pay" vote is advisory in nature, it will not be binding on Ollie's or the Board.
+This vote is not intended to address a specific item of compensation, but rather our overall compensation policies and procedures related to the Named Executive Officers.
+Because this "Say-on-Pay" vote is advisory in nature, it will not be binding on Ollie's or the Board.
 However, our Board will carefully consider the outcome of this vote and the discussions with investors when making future executive compensation arrangements.
 We will disclose how many stockholders voted "For" or "Against" the following resolution and how many stockholders abstained from voting.